microsoft/WhatTheHack/xxx-AzureMonitoring/Student/Challenge-01.md

-# Challenge 01 - Monitoring Basics and Dashboards
+# Challenge 01 - Monitor Virtual Machine performance with Azure Monitor Metrics

 [< Previous Challenge](./Challenge-00.md) - **[Home](../README.md)** - [Next Challenge >](./Challenge-02.md)

 ## Introduction

-After deploying your initial solution for eshoponweb, you want to make sure that the telemetry is collected from the VMs deployed and display the results on a dashboard for visualization and alerting purposes.
-To accomplish this, you will have to understand the concept of counters, how to collect them, how to configure Alerts, and display them in a Dashboard.
+After deploying your initial solution for eShopOnWeb, you want to make sure that the telemetry is collected from the VMs deployed and display the results on a dashboard for visualization and alerting purposes.
+By default Azure Monitoring collects only host-level metrics - like CPU utilization, disk and network usage - for all virtual machines without any additional software.
+For more insight into your virtual machines, you can collect guest-level metrics, logs and other diagnostic data using the Azure Diagnostics agent (extention) for Windows (WAD) and Linux (LAD).

+To accomplish this task, you will have to understand the concept of performance counters (metrics), how to collect them into Azure Monitor Metrics store, how to configure Metric alerts, and display results in an Azure Dashboard.

 Once you have configured the dashboard, alerts, and counters to be collected, you will use two tools to simulate a load on the eShopOnWeb resources:
 - HammerDB - A benchmarking and load testing tool for the world's most popular databases, including SQL Server.